satellite-image-deep-learning/techniques/README.md

 * [Christoph Rieke](https://github.com/chrieke) maintains a very popular imagery repo and has published his thesis on segmentation
 * [Daniel J Dufour](https://github.com/DanielJDufour) builds [geotiff.io](https://geotiff.io/) and more
 * [Daniel Moraite](https://daniel-moraite.medium.com/) is publishing some excellent articles
-* [Even Rouault](https://github.com/rouault) maintains several of the most critical tools in this domain such as GDAL, please consider [sponsoring him](https://github.com/sponsors/rouault)
+* [Even Rouault](https://github.com/rouault) maintains several of the most critical tools in this domain such as GDAL
+* [Fatih Cagatay Akyon](https://github.com/fcakyon) aka fcakyon is maintaining sahi and many other useful projects
 * [Gonzalo Mateo García](https://github.com/gonzmg88) is working on clouds and Water segmentation with CNNs
 * [Isaac Corley](https://github.com/isaaccorley) is working on super-resolution and torchrs
 * [Jake Shermeyer](https://github.com/jshermeyer) many interesting repos